syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 * SingleCharacter
 * DoubleCharacter

-You must set the `AvatarName` string property for displaying the initial value in the AvatarView.
+You must set the `AvatarName` string property for displaying the initials value in the AvatarView.

 #### SingleCharacter

-The `SingleCharacter` is used for displaying the first character in the string you have set in the `AvatarName` property.
+When using the `SingleCharacter` property in AvatarView, it will display the first character of the string set in the `AvatarName` property.

 {% tabs %}
 {% highlight xaml %}